alexxcode/NYC-Taxis-CO2/dictionaries.md

 27. **phevComb (Plug-in Hybrid Electric Vehicle Combined MPG) (float):** A measure of the fuel consumption of the vehicle under mixed driving conditions, expressed in miles per gallon equivalent, which is a unit that compares the energy consumed by different types of fuel.

+28. highwayCD: It seems to be related to highway fuel economy for different types of vehicles.

+29. trany: It appears to contain information about the type of transmission of vehicles.

+30. UCity: It seems to contain numerical values that could represent city fuel efficiency for different vehicles.

+31. UHighway: It seems to contain numerical values that could represent highway fuel efficiency for different vehicles.

+32. youSaveSpend:It seems to contain numerical values that possibly represent the savings or expenditure associated with the fuel efficiency of a vehicle compared to an average vehicle.

+33. trans_dscr: It appears to contain descriptions related to the type or mode of transmission of the vehicles.

+34. sCharger: It appears to contain categorical values indicating the presence of a supercharger in the vehicles.

+35. atvType: It appears to contain information about the type of propulsion system or technology used in vehicles.

+    - Hybrid: Indicates that the vehicle is a hybrid.

+    - Diesel: Indicates that the vehicle uses a diesel engine.

+    - EV: Indicates that the vehicle is electric.

+    - FFV: Possibly indicates that the vehicle is a Flexible Fuel Vehicle, capable of running on alternative fuels such as ethanol.

+    - Bifuel (CNG): Indicates that the vehicle has the capability to use two types of fuel, with one of them being compressed natural gas (CNG).

+    - CNG: Indicates that the vehicle runs on compressed natural gas.

+    - Bifuel (LPG): Indicates that the vehicle has the capability to use two types of fuel, with one of them being liquefied petroleum gas (LPG).

+36. "createdOn" seems to contain creation dates associated with the records of vehicles in the dataset.